Ane Riel: Personal life

 Riel grew up in a suburb of Aarhus, Denmark, as the daughter of a lawyer and a children's book illustrator.
 In 1990 she graduated from Marselisborg Gymnasium.
 After moving to Copenhagen she worked part time for several years at the Storm P. Museum, a museum dedicated to the life and work of Robert Storm Petersen (1882-1949), a Danish artist known for his comic strips and satirical work.
 Between 1995 and 2005 she published a total of nine children's books, among these schoolbooks about art, architecture and Storm P, as well as a few works of fiction (mostly published under her maiden name).
 During this time, she was also assisting and traveling with her partner Alex Riel, one of the most significant and influential jazz drummers in Europe.
 The couple married in 2002.
 Ane and Alex live in the small village of Liseleje, Denmark.
+Alex died in his home on June 9, 2024.

 Since 2013, Riel has worked solely as a novelist.